blake5634/ESP2Ard/TestsDemos/ESP2Ard_ESP32_IDF/README.md

 | Supported Targets | ESP32 | ESP32-C2 | ESP32-C3 | ESP32-C6 | ESP32-S2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- | -------- |

-# Wi-Fi Scan Example
+# `scan.c` is a Wi-Fi Scan Example

-This example shows how to scan your wifi environment for available set of APs.
+This example shows how to scan your wifi environment for the available set of access-points (wifi networks).

 ## How to use example